The Field Robot Becomes the Farm Manager

 The field robot is not just a farm machine with better eyes.
 It is a new manager of attention.
 It decides what counts as a weed, where an input is justified, when a route is complete, which exception deserves a person, and which farm facts become part of a vendor's operational memory.

-That makes precision agriculture part of the same institutional pattern as factory twins, robot labor interfaces, and object identity systems.
+That makes precision agriculture part of the same institutional pattern as factory twins, robot labor interfaces, object identity systems, embodied AI, and human oversight.
 The material world becomes more governable because it becomes more legible to software.

 The right response is not nostalgia for unmeasured fields.
 Farmers have always used tools, records, and calculation.
 The right response is to keep the model subordinate to the farm rather than the farm subordinate to the platform.
 A good system should make the farmer more capable, the land less overtreated, the worker safer, and the equipment more accountable.
 A bad one will make the field readable while making power harder to see.